paperless-ngx/paperless-ngx/README.md

 # Getting started

-The recommended way to deploy paperless is docker-compose.
-The files in the `/docker/compose` directory are configured to pull the image from GHCR.io.
+The easiest way to deploy paperless is docker-compose.
+The files in the [`/docker/compose` directory](https://github.com/paperless-ngx/paperless-ngx/tree/main/docker/compose) are configured to pull the image from GHCR.io.

 Alternatively, you can install the dependencies and setup apache and a database server yourself.
 The [documentation](https://paperless-ngx.readthedocs.io/en/latest/setup.html#installation) has a step by step guide on how to do it.